VibeCoder01/ConsentFormFetcher/README.md

     -   The application will intelligently pre-populate these fields based on the patient and clinician data you entered.
 The source of the pre-filled data (e.g., "matched with - Patient Full Name") is shown above each field.
     -   The font size for the "Contact details" field is automatically reduced to ensure long names and titles are not truncated.
     -   Review all fields for accuracy.
 You can edit any pre-filled information directly on this screen.
     -   When you are satisfied, click the **"Submit & Open PDF"** button.
-The application will then either open the PDF in a new browser tab or download it, depending on the "PDF Handling" setting on the Configuration page.
+The application will then save the filled PDF to the server.
 -   **If "Preview PDF fields before generating" is OFF**:
-    -   When you click a form, the application will immediately generate the filled PDF of the correct, selected form and either open it in a new tab or download it, skipping the preview step.
-The downloaded file will be named using the format `[patient_identifier]_[form_title]_filled.pdf`.
+    -   When you click a form, the application will immediately generate the filled PDF and save it to the server, skipping the preview step.

+In both cases, after the PDF is generated, it will be saved with the filename `[patient_identifier] CONSENT.pdf` inside a `TEMP` subfolder within the clinician's folder (e.g., `C:\VC01\RT_Consent\Dr_John_Doe\TEMP\`).
+A success notification will appear in the middle of the screen containing the full UNC path to the file.
+You can use the "Copy Path" button and paste it into Windows Search or File Explorer to quickly access the file.
+The `TEMP` folder is automatically emptied before each new PDF is saved, ensuring it only ever contains the latest document.

 ### 6. Submitting the Signed Form

-After the consent form has been generated, downloaded, and signed by both the patient and clinician, it can be submitted back to the system.
+After the consent form has been generated, located using the UNC path, and signed by both the patient and clinician, it can be submitted back to the system.

 -   Click the **SUBMIT** button in the top-right corner of the application.
 -   This will open a file dialog, allowing you to select the completed PDF from your computer.